ellabeiser/portfolio/README.md

-I'm a bilingual journalist living between my hometown Chicago and Santiago, Cl.
-I'm fascinated by stories that reveal a hidden undercurrent in a community and that draw people closer to one another.
+**_I'm a bilingual journalist living between my hometown Chicago and Santiago, Cl.
+I'm fascinated by stories that reveal a hidden undercurrent in a community and that draw people closer to one another_**

-I'm skilled in Spanish–English translation, data wrangling, map making and community building.
+**_I'm skilled in Spanish–English translation, data wrangling, map making and community building._**

-I can be reached at my email, ellabeiser606@gmail.com.
+**_I can be reached at my email, ellabeiser606@gmail.com._**

 ## Education